mullholland/ansible-role-foundryvtt_docker/README.md

 # IMPORTANT
 # You should configure the FOUNDRY_USERNAME and FOUNDRY_PASSWORD
 # either via secrets or environment varaibles to get a running foundryvtt container
-# witout it, the container will start with an error
+# without it, the container will start with an error

 # General config
 foundryvtt_docker_network_name: "web"